D-2020483/Task_Manager_Frontend/README.md

-> 🏠 This is the frontend part of the Task_Manager wen application.
+> 🏠 This is the frontend part of the Task_Manager web application.
 For full project details, visit the [main repository](https://github.com/D-2020483/Task_Manager).